DiamondLightSource/DosNa/README.md

     + `create_chunk`, `get_chunk`, `has_chunk` and `del_chunk`.
     + `clone` to clone a dataset (only its structure/chunk layout or also the underlying chunks)

-The list of methods that can be extended to **ad functionality** are:
+The list of methods that can be extended to **add functionality** are:

 - Dataset:
     + `get_data`, `set_data` to override slicing operations